rackerlabs/deproxy/docs/use.rst

 =========================
- Using GDeproxy in Tests
+ Using Deproxy in Tests
 =========================

-To use gdeproxy in your unit tests:
+To use deproxy in your unit tests:

   1. In the test class's setup method, create a Deproxy object and endpoint(s), and configure your proxy to forward requests to the endpoint's port.
   2. In the actual test method, use the makeRequest method to send a request to the proxy, and get a message chain back.